semanadeinformatica/website-2018/content/talks/two-facts-of-line-in-testing.md

 speaker: Dara McGann
 occupation: Lead Software Development Engineer in Test
 workplace: Hostelworld.com
-Bio: Dara McGann is Hostelworld.com 's Lead QA Automation Engineer, and has been testing web, mobile and API's for the past five years.
+bio: Dara McGann is Hostelworld.com 's Lead QA Automation Engineer, and has been testing web, mobile and API's for the past five years.
 In recent times, Dara has lead the companies errors in DevOps and CI/CD
 img: DaraMcGann
 linkedin: https://www.linkedin.com/in/dara-mcgann/